CodingTrain/website-archive/_CodingChallenges/135-gif-loop.md

     url: "https://ezgif.com/"
 ---

-In this tutorial, I show you how to make a perfect looping sketch  with Processing(Java) which can be transformed into a GIF
+In this tutorial, I demonstrate how to render a sketch into a perfect, looping GIF with Processing (Java).